 Forty-six states and the District of Columbia all have some form of sales tax on purchases.

 Each state sets a statewide sales tax rate.
 This rate is generally between 4% and 7.25%.
-On top of that, counties, cities and other special taxing districts are allowed to set their own rates.
+On top of that, counties, cities, and other special taxing districts are allowed to set their own rates.
 These jurisdictions use the sales tax they collect on purchases to pay for budget items.

 For example, a state may allocate sales tax funds to support roads.
 A county or city may use the sales tax collected on their behalf to pay for the local school system.
 And a consortium of cities and/or counties may band together to create a special taxing district.

-One example of this is New York’s Metropolitan Commuter Transportation District (MCTD).
+One example is New York’s Metropolitan Commuter Transportation District (MCTD).
 A portion of sales tax collected on purchases in the MCTD goes to fund mass transit in New York City and surrounding areas.

 The fact that states, counties, cities, and special taxing districts all levy a sales tax is why the sales tax you see on your receipt at the store sometimes shows a complicated number like 8.515%.